FAULT FINDING GUIDE

 Step 4 — Diagnose

-Diagnosis is the process of combining the gathered information, visual findings, and test results into a conclusion about the cause of the fault.
-Good diagnosis asks: do all the findings point to a single explanation?
-If not, which explanation is most consistent with the majority of the evidence?
+Diagnosis combines the gathered information, the visual findings and the test results into a conclusion.
+The question to ask is: do all the findings point to a single explanation?
+If not, which explanation is consistent with the most evidence — and what would you have to measure to break the tie?

-• Fixing the first thing you find — the visible damage may be a consequence of the fault, not the cause.
-A burnt terminal in a junction box may have been caused by a loose connection elsewhere that generated excess current.
+• Fixing the first thing you find.
+Visible damage is often a consequence of the fault rather than its cause.
+A burnt terminal in a junction box may be the result of a high-resistance joint elsewhere.

-• Assuming one fault — in older installations, one fault can mask another.
-After fixing the identified fault, always verify that no other faults are present before certifying the installation safe.
+• Assuming there is only one fault.
+In older installations, one fault can mask another.
+After the identified fault is fixed, verify that nothing else is present before declaring the installation safe.

 Try Elec-Mate free for 7 days